fastapi/fastapi/docs/en/docs/advanced/events.md

 # Lifespan

-You can also define a lifespan context as an async generator, instead of using startup and shutdown events.
+You can also define a lifespan context as an asynchronous context manager, instead of using separate startup and shutdown functions.

-This is useful when the startup and shutdown events of your application are encompassed in a context manager.

-This function must be declared with `async def` and contain one `yield` statement.
+This `async` function must be declared with the `@asynccontextmanager` decorator.
+This was added to `contextlib` in Python 3.7.
+For earlier versions of Python, you can install the `contextlib2` library to get `@asynccontextmanager`.

 ```Python hl_lines="4"
 {!../../../docs_src/events/tutorial003.py!}